 - New: This menu opens the dialogs that create new items, such as requirements, reports, documents, collections, and baselines. - My Work: This button opens the My Work page, which displays items you have recently worked on, and/or the results of various queries you have defined for this purpose.
-To configure the My Work page, see "Customizing My Work Page" on page 47.

-- Import: This menu opens the dialogs that import external content, such as CSV, Microsoft Word, and XML files into RM requirements.
-See Chapter 8, "Importing Requirements" on page 157. - Administration: This menu opens dialogs for administrative functions, such as managing and organizing categories, breaking user locks on documents and requirements, and configuring project-level settings for RM Browser behavior (which is the behavior all users see unless they override it with their own local user settings).
-See Chapter 9, "Administration" on page 175. - Containers: This menu opens dialogs that manage, move, and compare containers.
-See Chapter 7, "Managing Containers and Collections" on page 149.
+To configure the My Work page, see "Customizing My Work Page" on page 59. - Requirements: This button opens the Requirements view which allows easy searching, editing, deleting and exporting of requirements.
+For further information on the Requirements view, see Chapter 4, "Exporting Requirements" on page 73. - Import: This menu opens the dialogs that import external content, such as CSV, Microsoft Word, and XML files into RM requirements.
+See Chapter 8, "Importing Requirements" on page 187. - Containers: This menu opens dialogs that manage, move, and compare containers.
+See Chapter 7, "Managing Containers and Collections" on page 179. - Administration: This menu opens dialogs for administrative functions, such as managing and organizing categories, breaking user locks on documents and requirements, and configuring project-level settings for RM Browser behavior (which is the behavior all users see unless they override it with their own local user settings).
+See Chapter 11, "Administration" on page 219.